sayankundu009/Library-Management-Java-Project/README.md

 # Library-Management-Java-Project
 A library management system

+Setting up the project!!

 import javadb.sql in phpmyadmin to use the database

-after setting up the project
+after opening the project inside an IDE

 ->right click on Package explorer